 - A. Persons appearing before the Council will not be allowed to: - 1.
 Market or solicit business from the Town; - 2.
-Use profanity or vulgar language or gestures; - 3.
+Use obscenities or other speech tending to create a breach of the peace; - 3.
 Use language which insults or demeans any person or which, when directed at a public official or employee is not related to his or her official duties, however, citizens have the right to comment on the performance, conduct, and qualifications of public figures; - 4.
-Make non-germane or frivolous statements: - 5.
-Interrupt other speakers or engage in behavior that disrupts the meeting including but not limited to applause, cheers, jeers, etc.; - 6.
-Engage in behavior that intimidates others; - 7.
-Address the Council on issues that do not concern the services, policies or affairs of the Town. - B. The presiding officer shall preserve order and decorum at Council meetings.
+Interrupt other speakers or engage in behavior that disrupts the meeting including but not limited to applause, cheers, jeers, etc.; - 5.
+Engage in behavior that intimidates others; - B. The presiding officer shall preserve order and decorum at Council meetings.
 He or she may order the expulsion of any person, other than members of the Town Council, for violation of these rules, disruptive behavior, or any words or action which incites violence or disorder, subject to appeal to the Council.
 Any person so expelled shall not be readmitted for the remainder of the meeting from which expelled.
 Any person who has been so expelled and who at a later meeting again engages in behavior justifying expulsion may also be barred from attendance at future Council meetings for a specified and reasonable period of time not to exceed six months, or upon a still subsequent expulsion a period not to exceed one year either by the presiding officer, subject to appeal to the Council, or by motion passed by the Council.